 One-third of girls in the developing world are married before the age of 18, with one in nine married before the age of 15.
-If current trends continue, 150 million girls will be married as children over the next decade.
+If current trends continue, 650 million girls who are alive today will be married by the time they are 18 years of age.
 While much of the attention for programs addressing adolescent reproductive health and HIV prevention focuses on unmarried youth, the majority of unprotected sexual activity, pregnancy, and childbearing among adolescent girls in most developing countries occurs within marriage.

 A review of interventions aimed at preventing child marriage found five strategies to be particularly promising: